mnentwig/aCCb/readme.md

 Consider this "notes-to-self" that may or may not make much sense to someone else.

+## MinGW
+* Always compile -static otherwise the executable may fail from a 'foreign' MSYS shell e.g. the one that comes with GIT

 ## Eclipse
 * Eclipse*s own build system makes it cumbersome to maintain a large number of executables in one project (need to manually set file exclusion for every toplevel .cpp file after adding a new toplevel file).